Entrepreneurship (ENTR)

 ENTR 316.
 Entrepreneur Law & Operations.
 3 Credits.

 Starting your own venture?
 Do you know the legal hurdles you must leap?
 This is not a dry, legal lecture series.
 Learn entrepreneurship law hands-on!
 Experience relevant legal requirements as you form a real or simulated corporation/LLC, participate in mock owner disputes, draft contracts, hire employees, assume debt, sell equity, file for bankruptcy, franchise, and a host of other exciting activities!
 Who knew?
 Law doesn't have to be boring!.
-F,S.
+F.

 ENTR 333.
 New Product Development.
 3 Credits.

 The recognition, discovery and creation of new product/service opportunities is a critical component of the entrepreneurial process.
 From the inception of the automobile to Facebook, finding the right opportunity can help create products and organizations that can have profound impacts on industries, customers and society at large.
 Therefore, the goal of the course is to create a product/service development lab, to help participants explore different techniques and perspectives on finding new products/services and bringing them to market.
-F.
+On demand.

 ENTR 375.
 Small and Family Business.
 3 Credits.